jacek-poreda-sonarsource/test-gh-action/README.md

 * You want to analyze a .NET solution.
 Read the documentation about our [Scanner for .NET](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner-for-msbuild/).
 * You want to analyze C/C++ code.
 Read the documentation on [analyzing C/C++ code](https://docs.sonarqube.org/latest/analysis/languages/cfamily/).

-## Have question or feedback?
+## Have questions or feedback?

-To provide feedback (requesting a feature or reporting a bug) please post on the [SonarSource Community Forum](https://community.sonarsource.com/) with the tag `sonarqube-team`.
+To provide feedback (request a feature or report a bug), please post on the [SonarSource Community Forum](https://community.sonarsource.com/) with the tag `sonarqube-team`.

 ## License

 The Dockerfile and associated scripts and documentation in this project are released under the LGPLv3 License.

-Container images built with this project include third party materials.
+Container images built with this project include third-party materials.